howtographql/howtographql/content/backend/graphql-js/0-introduction.md

 You'll start by learning the basics of how a GraphQL server works, simply by defining a [_GraphQL schema_](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e) for the server and writing corresponding _resolver functions_.
 In the beginning, these resolvers will only work with data that's stored in-memory - so nothing will persist beyond the runtime of the server.

 Nobody wants a server that's not able to store and persist data, right?
 Not to worry!
-Next, you're going to add a database layer to the project.
-The database layer is powered by [Prisma](https://www.prisma.io/) and will be connected to your GraphQL server via [Prisma Client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/api#overview).
+Next, you're going to add a [SQLite](http://sqlite.org/) database to the project which will be managed with [Prisma](https://www.prisma.io/).

 Once you have the database connected, you are going to add more advanced features to the API.

 You'll start by implementing signup/login functionality that enables users to authenticate against the API.
 This will also allow you to check the permissions of your users for certain API operations.

 Next, you'll allow the consumers of the API to constrain the list of items they retrieve from the API by adding filtering and pagination capabalities to it.

-Finally, in a bonus section of the tutorial we will even cover adding realtime functionality to your API using GraphQL subscriptions.

 Let's get started 🚀